microsoft/demikernel/doc/testing.md

 - [Using the Demikernel's CI tool (ie; `demikernel-ci`)](#running-unit-tests-with-demikernels-ci-tool-ie-demikernel-ci).
 This is the preferred method.
 - [Using Demikernel's build system (ie. make)](#running-unit-tests-from-the-shell-ie-bash).
 This method is strongly discouraged.

+> Regardless the method you choose to follow:
+>
+> - You should have at your disposal a pair of machines with Demikernel's development environment set up.
+For more information on how to set up Demikernel's development environment, check out instructions in the `README.md` file.
+> - Catnip and Catpowder LibOSes require you to have superuser privileges on the testing machines.

 ### Running Unit Tests with Demikernel's CI Tool (ie. `demikernel-ci`)

 In order to use this method, you should first do the following setup once: